evansd/whitenoise/docs/django.rst

 this is done automatically for you.)

-Make sure you're using the static_ template tag to refer to your static files, rather that writing the URL directly.
+Make sure you're using the static_ template tag to refer to your static files, rather than writing the URL directly.
 For example:

 .. code-block:: django